haruval/private-triage-agent/README.md

 The local model triages every email: category, summary, action items, a reply draft.
-Anything uncertain or sensitive-looking (legal language, negotiations, dollar figures) gets **anonymized**, sent to Claude for a stronger draft, then **re-hydrated** locally — Claude only ever sees placeholder text.
+Anything uncertain or sensitive-looking (legal language, negotiations, dollar figures) gets **anonymized**, sent to Claude for a stronger draft, then **re-hydrated** locally, so Claude only ever sees placeholder text.
 You review every draft first, in a React web app backed by a local API in front of the Python pipeline.